-For this programme successful applicants will normally have a 2:1 honours degree from a UK higher education institution, or equivalent, although applicants with a 2:2 are accepted if they can demonstrate certain aptitudes at interview.
-Applicants' degrees must have significant components of direct relevance to the PGCE applied for.
+For this programme successful applicants will normally have at least a 2:1 honours degree from a UK higher education institution, or equivalent, although applicants with a 2:2 are accepted if they can demonstrate certain aptitudes at interview.
+This degree is subject related to the PGCE applied for.
 In some circumstances candidates without a subject specialist degree may be considered if, for example, they can provide evidence of strong subject knowledge, and have at least an A ‘level in the subject.

-Candidates invited to interview will be sent a ‘Prior Achievement’ booklet to complete that enables them to match their current experience against the Teachers’ Standards.
+Candidates invited to interview will be asked to complete a ‘Prior Achievement’ booklet that enables them to match their current experience against the Teachers’ Standards.
 This supports tutors in giving successful candidates relevant pre-course tasks to complete to enable them to be fully prepared for the start of the programme.

 QTS Skills Tests

 Anyone applying for an initial teacher training (ITT) course is required to have passed the QTS skills tests in literacy and numeracy before starting the course.

 Once you have submitted your application to us, you will need to arrange to take and pass the tests, ideally before interview.
 Please refer to the skills tests guidance for more information.